 “But I don’t feel safe,” the woman said while sitting in a domestic violence shelter after leaving her abusive husband.
 She was protected by a restraining order and the shelter’s bullet proof glass, alarms, and surveillance systems.
 Safety measures did not matter to her.
 She was physically safe, but her body did not allow her to feel safe.
 That is what trauma does.

-And we, as the Church, can no longer say “these things don’t happen here.”
+As the Church, we can no longer say “these things don’t happen here.”
 They do.
-We want our churches and ministry places to be physically, emotionally, and spiritually safe places as feeling safe and being safe are imperative for those that have experienced trauma.
+If we want our churches and ministry places to be physically, emotionally, and spiritually safe places, we need to be aware of how trauma impacts and effects those who participate in our ministries.

 1. Realizing the frequency and pervasiveness of trauma.